We share advice for exploring and finding privately owned houses or flats in the local area.

 |Location||2 bed||3 bed|

-Other costs have to be paid on top including heating, electricity, internet and water costs.
+Other costs may have to be paid on top, such as heating, electricity, internet and water costs.
 If you have a partner living with you who is not a student you may also have to pay council tax.

 For advice on finding private accommodation, refer to: